Andrew Havill

-Andrew Havill (born 1 June 1965) is an English actor.
-With an extensive career on screen and stage beginning in the late 1980s, Havill has appeared in more than 40 films and 50 plays.
+Andrew Havill (born 1 June 1965) is a British actor.
+Havill has appeared in more than 40 films and 50 plays beginning in the late 1980s.
 After training in Oxford and London, he began his career in repertory theatre in 1989 and made his screen debut in 1993.
-Havill has since become a character actor of British costume dramas, with recent work including several credits in Bollywood cinema.
+As a character actor, Havill has appeared in many British costume dramas.

 Education

-Havill attended the University of Exeter, where he read English and Drama.

-He spent four years with the National Youth Theatre of Great Britain, with roles in London theatre productions including Christopher Short's For Those in Peril at the Shaw Theatre, As You Like It at the Open Air Theatre in Regent's Park, and Reynard the Fox on the Drum Theatre Plymouth and south-west tour.
-At the Jeanetta Cochrane Theatre, Havill was in Henry V, Twelfth Night, and Ed Kemp's A Proper Place.
-He spent a further four years with the Royal Shakespeare Company (RSC).
+Havill attended the University of Exeter, where he read English and drama.
+He spent four years with the National Youth Theatre of Great Britain with roles in London theatre productions including For Those in Peril at the Shaw Theatre, As You Like It at the Open Air Theatre in Regent's Park, and Reynard the Fox on the Drum Theatre Plymouth and south-west tour.
+At the Jeanetta Cochrane Theatre, Havill appeared in Henry V, Twelfth Night, and A Proper Place.
+He spent a further four years with the Royal Shakespeare Company.

-Havill is also an alumnus of the Oxford University Dramatic Society, with roles in Oxford theatre productions including Twelfth Night at the Oxford Playhouse, The Recruiting Officer at New College Cloisters, and As You Like It at Lady Margaret Hall Gardens.
+Havill is also an alumnus of the Oxford University Dramatic Society with roles in Oxford theatre productions including Twelfth Night at the Oxford Playhouse, The Recruiting Officer at New College Cloisters, and As You Like It at Lady Margaret Hall Gardens.

 Career

 Theatre

-Beginning his career with the Royal Shakespeare Company, Havill was in The Woman in Black at London's Fortune Theatre in 1989 and 1996, played Lysander in A Midsummer Night's Dream in 1989, and Reynaldo in Hamlet the same year.
+Havill began his career with the Royal Shakespeare Company (RSC).
+In 1989, he portrayed Lysander at the Royal Shakespeare Theatre's production of A Midsummer Night's Dream and Reynaldo at the Barbican Theatre's production of Hamlet.
+He appeared in the Fortune Theatre's productions of The Woman in Black in 1989 and 1996.

 Throughout the 1990s, Havill performed in a number of plays at London's West End and elsewhere.
 He portrayed several characters at the Barbican Theatre in an RSC production of A Clockwork Orange and at The Pit London in A Woman of No Importance.
 In conjunction with the RSC, Havill's focus was Shakespeare; in 1990, he portrayed George Seacoal in Much Ado About Nothing, Peter Arnold in Two Shakespearean Actors and The Merchant in The Comedy of Errors; from 1991 to 1992, he portrayed Sir William Bagot in an RSC production of Richard II at the Barbican Theatre in London.